dlkt101101/STAT441-Project/README.md

 In each notebook, the `astro_dataset_maxia` folder was downloaded from Kaggle and uploaded to our personal Google Drive.
 The Google Drive folder was then used as the data source for the project.

+The final project report is also uploaded for a full documentation of the model building process, a discussion on the results and improvements to the project.

 Link to Kaggle dataset:
 https://www.kaggle.com/datasets/engeddy/astrophysical-objects-image-dataset/data